kenta-s/meigen/README.md

 # => "I think you would learn mathematics faster."
 ```

-Meigen gives you just one line in random order.
+Meigen gives you just one line in a random order.
 Enjoy your favorite maxims :)

 ## Installation